-Kosta has received numerous awards in private practice, including being recognized as one of the 500 “Leading Lawyers” and “Leading Litigators” in America (Lawdragon, 2019-20), a “Rising Star” for Trials (Law360, 2018), a member of the “40 & Under Hotlist” (Benchmark 2018-2019), as a “Rising Star” for “Trials” (Law360, 2018), and as a “DC Rising Star” (National Law Journal, 2017).
-He also received awards for his work as a prosecutor, including a Department of Justice Director’s Award and an Assistant Attorney General’s Award.
+Kosta has received numerous awards in private practice, including being recognized as one of the 500 “Leading Lawyers” and “Leading Litigators” in America (Lawdragon, 2019-2023), as a “Future Star” (Benchmark, 2021-2023) and member of the “40 & Under Hotlist” (Benchmark 2018-2019), as a “Rising Star” for “Trials” (Law360, 2018), and as a “DC Rising Star” (National Law Journal, 2017).
+He previously received awards for his work as a prosecutor, including a Department of Justice Director’s Award and an Assistant Attorney General’s Award.

 - Lead trial counsel in Todd McNair v.
 NCAA.
 Obtained a defense jury verdict in state court in Los Angeles.
 McNair, a former USC assistant football coach, was implicated by the NCAA in the Reggie Bush benefits scandal.
-He sued the NCAA for defamation and accused it of ending his coaching career.
+He sued the NCAA for defamation.
 Wilkinson Stekloff took over the representation after the NCAA had lost three pre-trial appeals, including on the issue of McNair’s ability to show falsity and malice.
 At trial, Kosta and his team persuaded the jury to reject McNair’s claims and find that none of the NCAA’s statements was false.
-After the jury verdict, trial judge Frederick Shaller called the advocacy in the case “the best I’ve seen since I’ve been a judge.”
+Trial judge Frederick Shaller called the advocacy in the case “the best I’ve seen since I’ve been a judge.”
 After further proceedings, the matter resolved successfully.

-- Trial counsel in a nationally-reported criminal case about an opioid pain medicine.
+- Trial counsel in a nationally reported criminal case about an opioid pain medicine.
 Kosta represented the lead defendant, a former pharmaceutical executive, in a four-month jury trial, including cross-examining dozens of government witnesses at trial and handling most of the legal arguments.
-Kosta also led post-trial briefing and argument, where he persuaded the court to throw out the lead charges in the case and to reject over $300 million in financial penalties sought by the government.
+Kosta also led post-trial briefing and argument, where he persuaded the trial court to throw out the lead charges in the case and to reject over $300 million in financial penalties sought by the government.